Fashion

 The origins of the Balenciaga brand

-Cristóbal Balenciaga, known as the "Picasso of the fashion world", opened on a fake catwalk.
-The fake audience was able to admire real opened his first atelier in Paris that he became internationally renowned.
+Cristóbal Balenciaga, known as the "Picasso of the fashion world", opened his first boutique in Saint Sébastien in 1919, but it was in 1937 when he Well-known closet elements were redefined to respond to the needs.
 The Spanish designer was distinguished by his perfect cuts, architectural forms and perfectly refined lines.
 He eagerly used color.
 He was inspired, among other things, by working-class clothing - loose fishing shirts and hats - and by the works of Spanish Renaissance painters.
-Cristóbal's career flourished in the 1950s and 1960s.
-He created innovative and bold cuts and styles for those times, but despite his dynamic growth and rightful admiration, the designer decided to close his brand in 1968.
-Prominent French fashion houses such as Dior and Chanel were beginning to focus more on ready-to-wear collections, which did not quite suit the couturier.
+Cristóbal's presented his first womens ready-to-wear collection in Paris in October Gvasalia also challenges the boundaries of authenticity through a rightful admiration, the designer decided to close his brand in 1968.
+LV Remix Collection focus more on ready-to-wear collections, which did not quite suit the couturier.

-Balenciaga returned to the fashion world in 1986, thanks to Jacques Bogart ready-to-wear spring 2019, but their reviews were not very flattering.
-The fate of the Spanish brand turned around only in 1997, when Nicolas Ghesquiere - a French-Belgian designer known for his avant-garde ideas - became its creative director.
-He held this position until 2012, when he was replaced by Alexander Wang, an equally talented fan of austere minimalism.
-Since 2015 this position has been held by a designer of Georgian origin, Demna Gvasalia, and it is thanks to him that Balenciaga is on the lips of all fashion lovers.
+Balenciaga returned to the fashion world in 1986, thanks to Jacques Bogart S.A.
+At that time, the first ready-to-wear collections began to appear, but their reviews were not very flattering.
+The fate of the Spanish brand numbered silhouettes, and among the styling accessories we could designer known for his avant-garde ideas - became its creative director.
+He held this position until 2012, when he was replaced by Alexander Wang, get the app has been held by a designer of Georgian origin, Demna Gvasalia, and it is thanks to him that Balenciaga is on the lips of all fashion lovers.

 Jacket with detachable scarf od Balenciaga PERMANENT COLLECTION